Hi, I am Adele. I've been running a large fancy dress shop in Essex, England, since 1998. I'm happy to pass on my knowledge to help others.

 These were made up of tight leggings with boots and various strappy tops.
 For all the brave ladies out there, you could try wearing a high-cut leotard!
 Personally, if I turned up to a party wearing just a leotard, the place would empty before you could say 'Madonna'!!!

-Magenta — Magenta is the maid-servant to Dr Frank N Furter in The Rocky Horror Picture Show, and her main costume was a black dress with a white apron and headdress, which is easily mimicked by a French maid costume.
+Magenta: Magenta is the maid-servant to Dr Frank N Furter in The Rocky Horror Picture Show, and her main costume was a black dress with a white apron and headdress, which is easily mimicked by a French maid costume.
 Magenta's hair is red or ginger and frizzy looking, and she also has dark eye makeup with a pale face.
-There's is an official wig and costume that you can buy, or you can DIY (do it yourself).
+There is an official wig and costume that you can buy, or you can DIY (do it yourself).

-Magician — A modern magician costume can be made easily with a tailcoat, top hat, bow tie, waistcoat, and white gloves.
+Magician: A modern magician costume can be made easily with a tailcoat, top hat, bow tie, waistcoat, and white gloves.
 Accessories like a stuffed white rabbit, playing cards, hankies tied together, and a bunch of plastic flowers can also be fun to have at the ready.
-To make it a couple costume, pair the magician with an assistant (who can wear a leotard and tights), or a white rabbit.
+To make it a couples costume, pair the magician with an assistant (who can wear a leotard and tights) or a white rabbit.

 For a medieval look like Merlin's, a simple pointed hat, robe, cloak, and beard would be ideal.

-Abel Magwitch ("The Convict") — Abel Magwitch is a convict from Great Expectations, a novel written by Charles Dickens.
-A classic black-and-white striped convict costume with ball and chain will work for this character.
+Abel Magwitch ("The Convict"): Abel Magwitch is a convict from Great Expectations, a novel written by Charles Dickens.
+A classic black-and-white striped convict costume with a ball and chain will work for this character.

-Maid — A traditional costume for a maid is a black dress or skirt and top, along with a pinafore and headdress.
-If you enjoy going the extra mile for your look, try accesorising with a feather duster.
+Maid: A traditional costume for a maid is a black dress or skirt and top, along with a pinafore and headdress.
+If you enjoy going the extra mile for your look, try accessorising with a feather duster.
 This is a costume that can get as sexy as you want it to.

-Marathoner — Wear athletic running gear and a piece of paper pinned on the front or back that has the name of the race and the racer's number.
+Marathoner: Wear athletic running gear and a piece of paper pinned on the front or back with the race's name and the racer's number.
 Alternatively, wear a costume and be a fun-runner!